idris-lang/Idris2/libs/test/README.md

 constraints that need to be satisfied to be able to run the tests in the given pool.
 An empty list means no requirements.
 If your tests required racket to be installed, you could for instance specify `[Racket]`.
-See the [`BackendRequirement` type](./Test/Golden.idr#L343) for more.
+See the [`Requirement` type](./Test/Golden.idr#L335) for more.

 You may have requirements for a particular `TestPool` that aren't simply "The Node Backend can be used."
-To represent your own requirements, create a type that implements the `Requirement` interface and use values of that type instead.
+To represent your own requirements, create your own values of the `Requirement` type.

 The third argument to `MkTestPool` is an optional backend.
 In the example we did not specify any but if you want to use the reference counting C backend